 What are the risks of taking black cohosh?

 - Side effects from black cohosh include headaches and upset stomach.
-Side effects usually occur at high doses.
+Side effects may be more likely to occur at high doses.
 There have been some people who may have developed liver problems after using black cohosh, the specifics of which are still being investigated.
 Nonetheless, people with pre-existing liver problems, or those taking any other medication/substance that affects the liver, should either avoid black cohosh or check in with their health care provider prior to use.

 - Interactions.
 People taking birth control pills, hormone replacement therapy, sedatives, or blood pressure medicine should not take black cohosh without the approval of their doctors.